TomZurales/Thesis/test_manager/TestManager.md

 The file hash of the config file is recorded and compared to the previous.
 If the hash is different, the config version is changed accordingly.

 The hash of the test_runner binary is recorded and compared to the previous.
-If the hash is different, the test runner version is changed accordingly.
+If the hash is different, the test manager version is changed accordingly.

 ## Config File Verification